srcorbetto/buttfeed/README.md

 - Routes to push data into the database and to display on the client

 Need to complete:
-- Asjust selectors to correctly push notes to the database
+- Adjust selectors to correctly push notes to the database
 - Clean up UX/UI
 - Deploy on Heroku